cryptlex/cryptlex-docs/legal/terms-of-service.md

 ### 11. Service Level Commitment

 Cryptlex commits to maintaining 99.9% uptime for its services.
-In the event of verified downtime, you may be eligible for service credits as outlined in our [Service Level Agreement (SLA)](https://docs.cryptlex.com/legal/service-level-agreement).
+In the event of verified downtime, customers on eligible subscription plans may be entitled to service credits, as described in our [Service Level Agreement (SLA)](https://docs.cryptlex.com/legal/service-level-agreement).
 ***

 ### 12. API Usage